Canto digital asset management alternatives: which DAM should you pick?

 Dash pricing starts at £79/$109 a month.
 You get all features as standard along with unlimited users.
 Your subscription fee will only increase if you decide to add more assets or increase the number of monthly downloads.
 We've priced our DAM with small businesses in mind, which means you don't have to fork out for an enterprise solution if you want a good system.

-Better yet, Dash has the best ROI for small and growing businesses.
-So it'll be an easier sell to your boss. 😇
+Better yet, Dash has the best ROI for growing businesses.
+So it'll be an easier sell to your boss. 😇 This is something Kim from RevAir says has been a game changer for her brand:

 Canto vs Dash: integrations